Skip to content

 Each entry defines a change your service is permitted to make.
 If your response references anything outside this whitelist, WSO2 Identity Server rejects it.

-The only operation in FLOW_EXTENSION is replace, which creates or replaces a claim at one of the listed paths:
+FLOW_EXTENSION supports the replace operation, which creates or replaces a value at one of the listed paths:

 • If the value already exists in the flow, its value is replaced.